 - Multiple repayment plans: Borrowers can choose from three repayment plans to select the option that works best for their own unique financial situation.

-- Full tuition coverage: Borrowers can borrow a total of up to 100% of the cost of attending their school, including tuition, room and board, and other expenses.
+- Full tuition coverage: Borrowers can borrow a total of up to 100% of the cost of attending their school, including tuition, room and board, other school-certified expenses.